onedata/onedata-documentation/docs/user-guide/creating-lambda-guide.md

 The following types are used:

-1. **TaskConfig** – stores the task configuration passed to the lambda
+1. **TaskConfig** – stores the task configuration passed to the lambda.
    In this example, it contains the selected checksum algorithm and the metadata key where the result will be saved.

-2. **JobArgs** – stores the input arguments for a single job
+2. **JobArgs** – stores the input arguments for a single job.
    Here, it contains the file that should be processed.

-3. **FileChecksumReport** – stores the result for a single processed file
+3. **FileChecksumReport** – stores the result for a single processed file.
    It includes the file id, the algorithm used, and the calculated checksum value.

-4. **JobResults** – wraps the result returned for a single processed item
+4. **JobResults** – wraps the result returned for a single processed item.
    In this example, it contains a single `result` field with the checksum report.

-5. **JobException** – defines a custom exception that can be raised during job processing
+5. **JobException** – defines a custom exception that can be raised during job processing.
    This makes it easier to clearly signal processing errors in your implementation.

-6. **Job** – represents a single item processed by the lambda
+6. **Job** – represents a single item processed by the lambda.
    It combines the batch context (`ctx`) with the input arguments (`args`).

 ```python